-How do suction cups work and Adams Suction Hooks versus snap lock lever types.
+The science on how suction cups work.
+Adams Suction Cups with Hooks versus snap lock lever types.

-Suction cups work on smooth, slick/shiny surfaces like glass and there are two main forces that make it possible - gravity and friction.Gravity pulls the molecules in the air towards earth, creating an atmospheric pressure of roughly 14.7 pounds per square inch at sea level, which acts in all directions.
+Imagine that everything and everybody on earth is completely surrounded by an ocean of air which puts pressure on both the inside and outside of everything.Gravity pulls the molecules in the air towards earth, creating an atmospheric pressure of roughly 14.7 pounds per square inch at sea level, which acts in all directions.

 When a suction cup is pushed onto a glossy, non textured, non porous surface, the air underneath is expelled and a vacuum is created.
 As there is now no air pressure acting under the suction cup, only atmospheric pressure is being applied to the outside of the cup, so pushing it down onto the surface.
-A good suction cup on a slick surface, causes that pressure to be applied to the outside of the suction cup, pushing down on the surface.
+A good suction cup on a slick surface, causes that pressure to be applied to the outside of the suction cup and pushes it down.
 Friction keeps the suction cup from sliding.

 Air can eventually leak back under the cup (so equalising the air pressure again) especially with a cheap suction cup, but higher quality made Adams suction cups dramatically slows downs this process and they perform better for longer.